 Benefits of participating in the competition:

-Student teams will engage in a four-phased project development process where ideas, products and/or services are put up for sale on a virtual stock market on the Peaqs platform.
-Projects will be accepted that define a challenge and/or a need and demonstrate a business idea to address it.
+Student teams will engage in a four-phased project development process where their business concepts are put up for sale on a virtual stock market on the Peaqs platform, which is a web-based learning game platform that combines a project development process with a virtual stock market engine for real-time valuation and peer feedback.
+Projects will be accepted that properly identify and define a local challenge and a business idea that addresses the problem.

 All projects must address: